-Grade 9 – this is higher than the current A* grading.
+Grade 9 – this is higher than the old A* grading

 Grade 8 – this sits between A* and A – so a lower A* or a high A

-Grade 7 – this is being seen as comparable to a solid A
+Grade 7 – this is comparable to a middle to bottom grade A

 Grade 6 - this is a high to middle B

-Grade 5 – this is being called a Strong Pass at GCSE, and is currently placed between a low B and a high C
+Grade 5 – this is being called a Strong Pass at GCSE and is placed between a low B and a high C

-Grade 4 – this is also a pass at GCSE, described as a Standard Pass, and is equivalent to a C grade
+Grade 4 – this is also a pass at GCSE, described as a Standard Pass, and is equivalent to the bottom of grade C

 Grade 3 – straddles D and a high E